mansimg/vertx-gradle-simple/README.md

 ## What is Vert.x-Gradle-Simple

- Vert.x-Gradle-Simple is a Hello World [Vert.x 3.1](http://vertx.io/) project using the [Gradle](https://gradle.org/) build system.
-It initializes a simple HTTP server which simply returns "Hello World!" with every request given to it.
+ Vert.x-Gradle-Simple is a `Hello World [Vert.x 3.1](http://vertx.io/)` project using the [Gradle](https://gradle.org/) build system.
+It initializes an HTTP server which simply returns "Hello World!" with every request.

  In this example, Vert.x is used in an embedded fashion.
 It uses Vert.x APIs directly in its classes rather than deploying code in verticles.